Doctoral Alumni

 Thesis Title: Characterization of Sox11 in Neurogenesis.

 Jing comes to Georgetown from Jiangsu, China.
-After receiving her BS from the University of Science and Technology of China, Jing came to the US to pursue a Ph.D. degree.
+After receiving her B.S. from the University of Science and Technology of China, Jing came to the US to pursue a Ph.D. degree.

 Jin’s LinkedIn Profile